BuenoSintax/iff/README.md

 # IFF Project

-To meet the proposed objective, we implemented a solution based on the Medallion Architecture, processing 9 sets of synthetic data that represent different business entities, such as customers, suppliers, revenues, among others.
-The system was designed to ingest, transform and model this data into three distinct tiers — Bronze, Silver and Gold — using modern, open source tools.
-Below, detail how the objective was achieved using Terraform, Airflow, Docker and DuckDB.
+To achieve the proposed objective, we implemented a solution using the **Medallion Architecture**, processing nine sets of synthetic data representing various business entities such as customers, suppliers, revenues, and more.
+The system was designed to ingest, transform, and model this data across three distinct tiers—**Bronze**, **Silver**, and **Gold**—using modern, open-source tools.
+Below, we detail how this was accomplished with **Terraform**, **Airflow**, **Docker**, and **DuckDB**.

+---

+## Docker

-Docker is required as the virtual infrastructure is established there.
-This project was carried out in a MacOS environment and virtualized in Linux using container.
+**Docker** was essential for creating the virtual infrastructure.
+The project was developed on a macOS environment and virtualized on Linux using containers.
+This approach ensured:

+- **Consistency** across different platforms
+- **Portability** for easy deployment
+- **Reproducibility** of the setup

+---

+## Terraform

+**Terraform** was utilized as an infrastructure-as-code tool to provision the AWS S3 environment.
+This step is optional if you already have a test bucket.
+If not, you can:

+1. Use a generic AWS account with access keys
+2. Follow the accompanying documentation to create a test bucket

+---

+## Airflow

+**Airflow** orchestrated workflows between the data lake and the analytical database, with all orchestration coded in Python.
+Key points include:

+- Minimized pipelines for streamlined unit testing of ingestion and processing
+- Recommendation: Subdivide pipelines further in larger-scale implementations for better **modularity** and **maintainability**

+---

+## DuckDB

+**DuckDB** acted as the analytical database, managing the data warehouse processing layers:

+- **Bronze Tier**: Handled data ingestion
+- **Silver Tier**: Facilitated efficient data transformation
+- **Gold Tier**: Enabled optimized data modeling

+This setup ensured a robust and efficient data pipeline.

+---

 ## Índice